Chikuhoku

 Chikuhoku (筑北村, Chikuhoku-mura) is a village located in Nagano Prefecture, Japan.
-As of 28 February 2018, the village had an estimated population of 4,688 in 1873 households, and a population density of 47 persons per km2.
+As of 28 February 2018, the village had an estimated population of 4,688 in 1,873 households, and a population density of 47 persons per km2.
 The total area of the village is 99.47 sqkm.

 Geography

 Chikuhoku is located in the center of Nagano Prefecture in the Matsumoto Basin.
 Higashijo Dam and Onikuma Dam are located in Chikuhoku.

 Climate

-The village has a climate characterized by characterized by cool and humid summers, and cold winters (Köppen climate classification Dfa.
-The average annual temperature in Chikuhoku is 9.6 °C. The average annual rainfall is 1227 mm with September as the wettest month.
-The temperatures are highest on average in August, at around 22.8 °C, and lowest in January, at around -3.0 °C.
+The village has a climate characterized by cool, humid summers and cold winters (Köppen climate classification Dfa).
+The average annual temperature in Chikuhoku is 9.6 °C. The average annual rainfall is 2515 mm with July as the wettest month.
+The temperatures are highest on average in August, at around 22.4 °C, and lowest in January, at around -3.8 °C.